Spotlight: Janis Rovner

 B.A.
 History '73

-Congratulations to Janis Rovner on her spotlight nomination!
-Read about her Cal family, see her camping at our own Lair of the Bear and read about her advice on taking advantage of the opportunities that UC Berkeley presents.
+Find out more about her Cal family and her advice on taking advantage of the opportunities that UC Berkeley presents.

 Color photo of Janis smiling at the camera in a blue and white blouse under a light blue cardigan